ansfl/A-KIT/README.md

 # Citation

-If you found the experimental DATA useful for your research or used the A-KIT architectures and code, please cite our paper:
+If you found our paper, code, or experimental data  useful for your research, please cite our paper:

     @article{cohen2024akit,
     title={A-KIT: Adaptive Kalman-Informed Transformer},